-It should be noted that using the Satellite Connectivity feature might take time, depending on the conditions discussed above.
+It should be noted that using the Satellite Connectivity feature might take time, depending on the abovementioned conditions.
 The experience differs from sending or receiving messages via cellular or WiFi.
 When there is a direct view of the sky with no distractions around the horizon, the news might take 15 seconds to deliver.
-But when some trees or buildings densely surround you, the message might take up to a minute to get delivered.
+But when some trees or buildings densely surround you, the message might take up to a minute to deliver.

 Satellite Connectivity Availability Status for iPhone 14 Pro Devices

 Update: Emergency SOS via satellite is available from November 15, 2022, on the iPhone 14 series.
 The service is available in the US and Canada and will extend to France, Germany, Ireland, and the UK in December 2022. iPhone 14 users residing in the US and Canada can connect with emergency services when cellular and Wi-Fi coverage is unavailable.